 This is an example of consent from Cancer Research UK.
 Here they give the user a choice of 4 communication options:

-In Australia, we will need to go a step further – as well as providing the supporter with channel choice, we also need to provide options for what their email address/postal address/phone number will be used for – newsletters/fundraising appeals/invitations to events etc. So let’s look at how you can set your organisation up to implement this.
+In Australia, Tranche 2 goes a step further – as well as providing the supporter with channel choice, organisations would need to provide options for how their email address/postal address/phone number will be used – newsletters/fundraising appeals/invitations to events etc. So let’s look at how you can set your organisation up to implement this.

 Preparing your charity

 The reforms may feel daunting, but the path forward is clear.
-Charities should:
+If the Tranche 2 changes come into effect, charities would need to do some or all of the following:

 - Audit current consent capture: Review every form, event registration and donation process